How the Scientific Consensus can hinder Science

 USA Epidemic of Pellagra

-See http://en.wikipedia.org/wiki/Pellagra for more details of this disease and also the image at the end of this article.
+See http://en.wikipedia.org/wiki/Pellagra for more details of this disease, and the image opposite.

 USA Symposium opposes Continental Drift

 On January 6th 1912, Alfred Wegener presented his hypothesis on Continental Drift but the scientific consensus was unimpressed.
 He was unable to support his circumstantial evidence with a specific mechanism that explained it.
 He speculated that centrifugal force might be responsible or the astronomical precession.
 In spite of the opposition of the scientific consensus, he continued to develop his ideas and a symposium was specifically organised in the United States in opposition to his hypothesis.
 In 1943 the noted palaeontologist George Gaylord Simpson strongly attacked Wegener’s position in the American Journal of Science and this influenced those who had been sympathetic to change their views.
 Once again the scientific establishment backed the wrong man.
 Wegener’s inability to posit the right physical mechanism did not mean that his hypothesis was wrong, but it was the primary reason the consensus was against him.
 In addition he committed the cardinal crime of not actually being an expert.
 Wegener was not a geologist so his evidence apparently lacked authority.

 The history of science is littered with occasions when the scientific consensus has wrongly challenged the minority voice and in so doing has impeded the progress of science.
 Obviously any scientific theory has got to be robust enough to withstand the most detailed scrutiny and inquisition.
 However, the examples cited demonstrate that time and again the problem was not with the empirical evidence.
 Closed minds, personal offence, political and social constraints have all played their part in preventing proper consideration of the data.
 This was then exacerbated by the way professional credibility was questioned, motives were misrepresented and individuals were vilified.